The “Two-State Solution” is an idea that keeps coming back no matter how many times it is discredited.

 This became the publicly enunciated goal, but it was no more than a carefully crafted fantasy.

-Not only were there to be two sovereign states within this fantasy, the parameters of the Palestinian Arab state were fully defined up front: Israel was to move back behind the 1949 armistice line, which was called the “1967 border,” and eastern Jerusalem, including Jewish holy sites, was to be the capital of that state.
+Not only were there to be two sovereign states within this fantasy, the parameters of the Palestinian Arab state were fully defined up front before final negotiations had taken place: Israel was to move back behind the 1949 armistice line, which was called the “1967 border,” and eastern Jerusalem, including Jewish holy sites, was to be the capital of that state.

 The proof that the Palestinian Arabs are not sincere when they talk about “two states” lies in the fact that a final peace treaty has never been signed.
 The PLO cannot sign such a document because it would call for “end of conflict,” and they intend no such thing.
 Any agreement struck with Israel is intended only to weaken Israel to make further defeat of Israel more possible in the future.